 Tip 1: Plan for breaks.

 There is so much to do at Disney World and most of us can’t afford to stay there for three weeks.
 You feel like you’re on a time crunch to get it all in.
 However, planning some down time each day will make everyone happier.
 You’ll be able to enjoy the activities instead of just watching your kids fall apart because they are exhausted.
-What has worked for us in our trips is to wake up early and get to the parks when they open.
+What has worked for us during our trips is to wake up early and get to the parks when they open.
 Strategically plan your fast passes using them for rides that are always busy (M.K. – Seven Dwarf Mine Train, Peter Pan and Splash Mountain are always packed).
 If you start your day at the Adventureland side, you’ll get Pirates of the Caribbean, Splash Mountain and Big Thunder Mountain all in a row with little wait time.
 Then keep going through in that direction.
 You should be able to get through a lot of rides this way.
 End the first part of your day around lunch time.
 Go back to your room (we prefer the Fort Wilderness cabins for the reasons found in my other post) and eat lunch there.
 Let the kids relax.
 Little ones take naps and older kids go to the pool with one of the adults.
 Enjoy each other without the crowds and the hustle and bustle.
 You’ll find you enjoy this time just as much as the parks.
 Everyone will feel more rested and be ready for their evening activities (if you choose to have them).

 Tip 2: Bring time wasting activities.